Practical ideas and tactics to reclaim local democracy

 Registering as an Independent

-The IEC requires you to be formally nominated together with the signatures of 50 voters but it is very easy.
-You must submit the required documents during the candidate nomination period, which is detailed in the election timetable published once an election date has been proclaimed.
-An Independent can be nominated by anybody who ordinarily resides in the municipality in that ward; and is registered on that municipal segment of the voters’ roll.
+As we have mentioned the IEC requires you to be formally nominated together with the signatures of 50 voters, but it is very easy.
+You must submit the required documents during the candidate nomination period, which is detailed in the election time- table published once an election date has been proclaimed.
+An Independent can be nominated by anybody who ordinarily re- sides in the municipality in that ward; and is registered on that municipal segment of the voters’ roll.

 You have to submit the following documents: